ecies/js/README.md

 ### Symmetric cipher configuration

-If you set `symmetricAlgorithm = "xchacha20"`, plaintext data will encrypted with XChaCha20-Poly1305.
+If you set `symmetricAlgorithm = "xchacha20"`, plaintext data would be encrypted with XChaCha20-Poly1305.

 If you set `symmetricNonceLength = 12`, the nonce of AES-256-GCM would be 12 bytes.
-XChaCha20-Poly1305's nonce is always 24 bytes.
+XChaCha20-Poly1305's nonce is always 24 bytes regardless of `symmetricNonceLength`.

 ## Security Audit